DustinSands/CC-sim/README.md

 # CellCulture-Simulator (CC-Sim)
-An upstream bioprocess simulator that comes with a CHO-cell model.
-Allows for the generation of cell-culture data.

 CC-Sim (CellCulture-Simulator) aims to digitally model the cell culture process, combining a cell model, control strategies, bioreactors, actuation devices, assays, and media definitions in order to simulate the defined platform and increase process understanding.

 For more information, visit: https://portfolio.dustinsands.com/cc-sim/

-CC-Sim is a System-Level Simultation written in Python for

 Currently implemented:
   Various assays, all with their own forms of error (systematic, drift, random)